fedir/fedir.github.com/_posts/2013-06-18-begin-python,-if-you-are-coming-from-php.md

 date: 2013-06-18
 layout: post
 slug: begin-python-if-you-are-coming-from-php
-title: Begining : PHP to Python
+title: Begining.
+PHP to Python
 teaser: Beginning with Python when You are coming from PHP world
 categories:
 - web